technovangelist/katacoda-scenarios/k8s1/step2.md

   *Since we can't possibly know what the host and port are going to be when we write the yaml file, the %%HOST%% is a placeholder that is replaced automatically at run time.*

-1. Now apply the Postgres deployment again. `kubectl delete -f k8s-yaml-files/postgres-deploy.yaml;kubectl apply -f k8s-yaml-files/postgres-deploy.yaml`{{execute}}
+2. Now apply the Postgres deployment again. `kubectl apply -f k8s-yaml-files/postgres-deploy.yaml`{{execute}}

 1.
 If you take a look at the Datadog dashboard now, even if you wait a few minutes, you still won't be seeing anything.
 We have configured the Postgres Integration, but it's not working.